US lays out enforcement priorities for animals on planes

 The Transportation Department said Thursday that airline employees can bar any animal they consider a safety threat.
 Airlines, however, can be punished if they ban an entire dog or cat breed, such as pit bulls.

-The department's enforcement office says it doesn't plan to stop airlines from asking passengers "reasonable" questions about a service animal's vaccinations, training and behavior.
-Airlines can require advance notice if passengers have an emotional support animal.
+The department's enforcement office said that it doesn't plan to stop airlines from asking passengers "reasonable" questions about a service animal's vaccinations, training and behavior.
+Airlines can require advance notice if passengers plan to bring an emotional support animal — several already do — but can't impose the same requirement for service animals such as guide dogs for the blind.

-The number of animals on planes has been rising in recent years as more people bring a companion for emotional support.
-Most flying pets are tame, but there have been some well-publicized instances of animals biting passengers or airline employees.
+The number of animals on planes rose rapidly in recent years as more people began bringing a companion for emotional support.
+Most flying pets are tame, but there have been some well-publicized instances of animals biting passengers or airline employees and other reports of animals relieving themselves in the cabin.

+An American Eagle flight attendant needed stitches after a passenger's dog bit him on the hand during a flight last month.
+The man's union, the Association of Flight Attendants, called the enforcement policy an important step to deal with a "mess of animals loose in the aircraft cabin."

+The Transportation Department plans to publish the guidelines next week, and airlines will have 30 days after that to conform their rules with the federal policy.